reppard/songbook/_posts/2017-02-25-aint_that_funny.md

 G
 remember those good times that you can't ignore

-how i kept you laughing 'til your guts were sore
+the way i kept you laughing 'til your guts were sore
 C
-now your dead silent as i head for the door
+now theres dead silent as i head for the door
   G            D               C        G i guess i just ain't that damn funny no more